G7 ministers meet against backdrop of Russia stand-off - Journal du Cameroun

 The G7 members, including frontline state Japan, support efforts to convince Kim to end his efforts to develop a strategic nuclear missile arsenal, but are also keen to hear more from the US side.

-Kim is sure to have demands of the West, and the allies are keen to ensure that Trump does not give too much away to secure a historic deal.
+Kim is sure to have demands of the West and allies are keen to ensure that Trump does not give too much away to secure a historic deal.

 The North Korea meeting will be followed by one of the so-called “Quad” — the United States plus France, Britain and Germany, the Western partners who, with Russia and China, signed the 2015 Iran nuclear deal.